Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Methods

 \subsubsection{Covered CNN models}

-{ As mentioned above, we consider two types of convolutional neural network (CNN)-based architectures: 1. combination of CNN and multi-layer perceptron (CNN-MLP) and 2.
-CNN-based autoencoder (CNN-AE), which have widely been utilized in both regression and classification tasks \cite{LBH2015}.
+As mentioned above, we consider two types of convolutional neural network (CNN)-based architectures: 1. combination of CNN and multi-layer perceptron (CNN-MLP) and 2.
+CNN-based autoencoder (CNN-AE), which have widely been utilized in both regression and classification tasks~\cite{LBH2015}.

-Most of image classification models are consisted with CNN-MLP model since it generally outputs scalar values as a probability of each class from sectional or volumetric data \cite{VGG16}.
-It is also utilized in fluid flow analyses when it requires to output scalar variables, e.g., aerodynamics coefficients, from two-dimensional data such as flow fields \cite{zhang2018application}.
-Following is the construction of CNN-MLP model; \begin{enumerate} \item Convolutional layers and pooling layers are respectively utilized to extract key features and to downsample images, as shown in figure \ref{fig:CNN-MLP}. \item An MLP is then adopted to output scalar values after reshaping (i.e., `Flatten' in figure \ref{fig:CNN-MLP}) the data to one-column matrix. \end{enumerate} In this study, we aim to estimate drag and lift coefficients of flows over two side-by-side cylinders and a flat plate.
+Most of the image classification models consist of the CNN-MLP model since it generally outputs scalar values as a probability of each class from sectional or volumetric data~\cite{VGG16}.
+It is also utilized in fluid flow analyses when it \fg{is required} to output scalar variables, e.g., aerodynamics coefficients, from two-dimensional data such as flow fields~\cite{zhang2018application}. \fg{Considering these, the present CNN-MLP model is constructed as follows;} \begin{enumerate} \item Convolutional layers and pooling layers are respectively utilized to extract key features and to downsample images, as shown in figure~\ref{fig:CNN-MLP}. \item An MLP is then adopted to output scalar values after reshaping (i.e., `Flatten' in figure~\ref{fig:CNN-MLP}) the data to a one-column matrix. \end{enumerate} In this study, we aim to estimate drag and lift coefficients of flows over two side-by-side cylinders and a flat plate.